thomasWillems/BeSports/README.md

 Looking for an intense cycling training?
 Or rather have an exciting experience in the snow?
 Not a fan of land under your feet?
 We organise kite events aswell!
 <br>
 <br>
-Our team is **Ennio, Lenn, Pieter, Thomas & Yuri**.
+Our enthousiastic team is **Ennio, Lenn, Pieter, Thomas & Yuri**.

 ![About](home/img/about.png)

+## Info

+To get in touch with us, you can find info on our website.
+Call us or email us by clicking or fill out the form to enroll for our activities.

 ### Recources

-We used Git, Bootstrap, Vanilla CSS and HTML to build this project.
+The website is a group project using Git, Bootstrap, Vanilla CSS and HTML5 to build this project.
+Google Analytics

     The readme says why they made it
     The readme explains what this repo/project is